-This article details the different block pages you may see when using Malwarebytes Browser Guard, and also how to access websites you believe Malwarebytes Browser Guard mis-identified as malicious.
+The following are the different block pages you may see when using Malwarebytes Browser Guard:

 Each block page tells you why it was activated and the web address that caused the block.
 If you encounter block pages, we strongly suggest that you do not continue.
 You can click the Go Back button to return to your previous page.
-If you trust the website, and want to go there anyway, click I want to continue to this site anyway to bypass the block.
+If you trust the website and want to go there anyway, click CONTINUE TO SITE to bypass the block.
 There is also a checkbox to add the website to your personal Allow list.

 If you find a website that you think shouldn't be blocked, let us know via our Malwarebytes Browser Guard public forum.